 Under 2 years: Free

 *Please note we are currently in IN-Season pricing.
 IN-Season pricing began MARCH 1st 2023* IN-Season 2023 will be $19/ adults, $16/ children & seniors

 Yes, a limited number of wheelchairs are available at no charge.
 We do not offer electric wheelchair rentals at this time.

 Please note your are able to bring your own wheelchair or mobility scooter.

-Strollers are available for rent at the main entrance on a first-come, first-served basis.
+Strollers are available for rent at the main entrance on a first-come, first-served basis IN-SEASON.
 Safari double stroller rentals are available for $10; single stroller rentals are available for $7.

 Please note your are able to bring your own stroller.

 Yes, you can bring your own stroller.
 Some buildings and exhibits request that you stow your stroller in a designated area before entering.